itlab-vision/dl-benchmark/results/validation/validation_results_onnxruntime.md

-# Validation results for the models inferring using ONNXRuntime
+# Validation results for the models inferring using ONNX Runtime

 ## Image classification